wenwenm183/Circadian_Genes_Benchmark/README.md

 ## Introduction

-In the past decades, many
+Circadian rhythm is an approximately 24 hour oscillaiton that In the past decades, many algorithms have been developed to detect circadian transcriptomes.

 ## Vignette